zntfdr/talks/2020 Swift Scripts Zero to Hero/swift_scripts_zero_hero.md

 )
 ```

-^The swift-tools-version declares the minimum version of Swift required to build this package.
 ^Dependencies declare other packages that this package depends on.
 ^.package(url: /* package url */, from: "1.0.0"),
 ^Targets are the basic building blocks of a package.
 A target can define a module or a test suite.